luneboots/three-tier-uso/README.md

 # three-tier-uso
-Three-tier application to add users using Faker.js data both locally and on vm DigitalOcean
+Three-tier application to add users using Faker.js data both locally and on vm DigitalOcean (update July 2023: paused on DigitalOcean for testing updates and new formatting)

 # how to use
 To install this project, follow these steps: